gorilla-devs/GDLauncher-Carbon/README.md

 </p>

 ## 🎉 Join our community
-Jour our official GDLauncher discord server.
-There you'll find all our community and you'll be able to find friends to play with or find support for issues you're having with the launcher!
+Join our official GDLauncher discord server.
+There you'll find our community and friends to play with along with support for any issues you may have.

 <a href='https://discord.gdlauncher.com' target='_blank'><img height='40' style='border:0px;height:50px;' src='https://cdn.gdl.gg/github-readme/Discord-Logo-Wordmark-Color.png' border='0' alt='GDLauncher Discord Server' /></a>